Talented forward Bernard joined Everton in August 2018 after five years with Ukranian team Shakhtar Donetsk where he won three league championships.

 The 14-cap Brazil international won South America’s most prestigious trophy, the Copa Libertadores, with Atletico Mineiro before leaving for Shakhtar in summer 2013.

 Bernard was named the Brazilian league’s best newcomer in 2012 after flourishing in a forward line featuring superstar former Barcelona attacker Ronaldinho.

-The 26-year-old, who is equally comfortable playing on either wing or operating as an advanced midfielder, joined Atletico Mineiro aged 14 following nine years playing for Comercial Esporte Clube Barreiro, a team in his home city of Belo Horizonte.
+The player, who is equally comfortable on either wing or operating as an advanced midfielder, joined Atletico Mineiro aged 14 following nine years playing for Comercial Esporte Clube Barreiro, a team in his home city of Belo Horizonte.

 He twice fought back from being released by Serie A Atletico to secure a professional contract and was loaned to the club’s feeder team Democrata in 2010.

 Bernard made 16 appearances and scored 14 goals to win a recall to Atletico and a senior debut in March 2011.
 The two-footed attacker returned to the youth team late in the campaign to score the decisive goal against Fluminense in the Belo Horizonte championship final.

 The following campaign would see Bernard cement himself as an integral member of Atletico’s first team.
 Inspired by the club’s capture of national hero Ronaldinho, the gifted playmaker scored 11 goals and provided 12 assists to be crowned his country’s brightest new talent – and help his side clinch second place in the top flight, 12 months after finishing 15th.

 Bernard made his Brazil debut against arch-foes Argentina in Buenos Aires in November 2012 and started his first match the following year in a 6-0 rout of Australia.